juandavidvargas19/juandavidvargas19.github.io/content/event/example2/index.md

 location: Pontificia Universidad Javeriana Cali

-summary: I achieved an honor mention in the University Mathematics Olympiad of Southwestern Colombia.
+summary: I achieved an honor mention in the university level Mathematics Olympiads of Southwestern Colombia.

-abstract: 'I achieved an honor mention in the University Mathematics Olympiad of Southwestern Colombia.'
+abstract: 'I achieved an honor mention in the university level Mathematics Olympiads of Southwestern Colombia.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.